Automattic/vip-go-ci/README.md

 ### Configuration via repository config-file

-A few options can currently be configured via a repository config-file.
+A number of options can currently be configured via a repository config-file.
 This way, users with commit-access to a git repository can influence the behaviour of `vip-go-ci` when it scans the repository.
 The idea is to allow users flexibility in how scanning is performed.
 Various sanity checks are made to the configuration options read.
-The options that can be specified via repository options are outlined below.
-A default configuration option is overwritten during run-time by the new value, should it be valid.
+Some options that can be specified via repository options are outlined below, while others are documented along with the feature itself below (see for example section on PHPCS).
+A default configuration option is overwritten during run-time by the new value, should it be valid. `vip-go-ci` can be configured to allow only certain options to be configured via config-file.

 The feature can be enabled or disabled via `--repo-options`; by default it is disabled.
 To use the feature, make sure a `.vipgoci_options` file can be found at the root of the relevant git-repository, containing something similar to this: